-Students who are involved in cheating, plagiarism, or theft of academic materials weaken the integrity of the 11 academic process.
+Students who are involved in cheating, plagiarism, or theft of academic materials weaken the integrity of the academic process.
 Cheating/Plagiarism includes using Artificial Intelligence (AI), Chat GPT, copying someone else's work (from any source) and presenting it as your own, using someone else's ideas or concepts and representing them as one's original thoughts or ideas, allowing someone to copy your work, or the use of crib notes.
 Individuals found to be cheating may be subject to a zero on the assignment and discipline assigned by the teacher with building administration support.

 Teachers may use any plagiarism detection software needed for student assignments.

 Consequences For Inappropriate Behavior:

+https://clarinda.iowaschoolfinance.com/policy/503-student-discipline

-https://clarinda.iowaschoolfinance.com/policy/503-student-discipline Consequences for behavior deemed inappropriate by a supervising adult could be subject to the following disciplinary actions.
-A. CONFERENCE with student/s and/or parents/guardians.
+Consequences for behavior deemed inappropriate by a supervising adult could be subject to the following disciplinary actions.